ChemicalDevelopment/PGS/README.md

 Double click `run.sh`

-Run a shell in any OS, and run `python src/PGS.py` with some flags found on the (wiki)[https://github.com/ChemicalDevelopment/PGS/wiki].
+Run a shell in any OS, and run `python src/PGS.py -h` with some flags found on the (wiki)[https://github.com/ChemicalDevelopment/PGS/wiki].